-- Installations and repairs must be performed by a qualified or licensed contractor, plumber, or gasfitter qualified or licensed by the State of Massachusetts. - If using a ball valve, it shall be a T-handle type. - A flexible gas connector, when used, must not exceed 3 feet (91.5 cm).
+- Installations and repairs must be performed by a qualified or licensed contractor, plumber, or gasfitter qualified or licensed by the State of Massachusetts. - If using a ball valve, it shall be a T-handle type. - A flexible gas connector, when used, must not exceed 3 feet.